‘Gravel Gertie’

-Juanita “Gravel Gertie” Inman lived in a shack off of the old Route 66in the Cajon Pass at the southern edge of the Mojave Desert north of San Bernardino, California.
+Juanita “Gravel Gertie” Inman lived in a shack off of the old Route 66 in the Cajon Pass at the southern edge of the Mojave Desert north of San Bernardino, California.
 “Gertie’s” shack wasn’t really a shack, it was a chicken coop, albeit a very nice chicken coop.
-There were plenty of windows to let in light and coverings and tarpaulins to cozy the place up in the wind and storms, and there was a stovepipe sticking out of the roof indicating there was warmth available for the birds to keep them laying their eggs during the worst of times.
+There were plenty of windows to let in light and coverings and tarpaulins to cozy the place up in the wind and storms, and there was a stovepipe sticking out of the roof, indicating there was warmth available for the birds to keep them laying their eggs during the worst of times.

 Plush quarters for the hens indeed.
 This shack, for looks and legal purposes, was a chicken coop–a hen house for pampered poultry.

-During WWII building materials were in short supply and only available for subsistence projects such as watering troughs for hogs, horses, and milk cows.
+During WWII, building materials were in short supply and available only for subsistence projects, such as watering troughs for hogs, horses, and milk cows.
 Structures for chickens, turkeys, and other such creatures were permitted.

 In 1852 a survey was made of the southwestern edge of the Mojave Desert.
 The Old Spanish Trail # had become a wagon road bringing thousands of pioneers to the west and developed as a supply route between Los Angeles and Salt Lake City.
 The survey was as accurate as any at that time and followed the trail from near the top of the Cajon Pass to a point where the trail leaves the Mojave River near Fishponds.
 The trail to Salt Lake continues north as we know it, but the river flowing east on this map bears southeast and empties into the Colorado River.
 At the time it was thought the Mojave (spelled Mohahve on the map) River followed this course.
 It did not.
 There was no Mojave Road in 1852 and not many Americans had traversed that portion of the desert.
 As we now know the Mojave River cuts through Afton Canyon and then disappears into the sink of the Mojave before it reaches Soda Lake.